mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-iii.md

 Life = Warmth + Wind + Air + 'Vital Spirit'

 - It is not entirely clear (to me) what the "vital spirit" represents to Lucretius.
-The closest guess is the soul, which is much harder to disrupt and damage than te body or the mind.
+The closest guess is the soul, which is much harder to disrupt and damage than the body or the mind.

 ***"How are the four components intermixed and where do their powers come from?"***